AbhimanyuAryan/ml-imagesynthesis/README.md

 # Image Synthesis for Machine Learning #
-Aim is to help Machine Learning and Computer Vision researchers to generate annotated training sets in Unity.
+Aim is to help Machine Learning and Computer Vision researchers to generate annotated training sets in Unity and [on the Cloud](../../wiki/AWS).

 ### Rationale ###